Rusutsu Resort Japan

 - The ski-in ski-out Rusutsu Resort Hotel is very convenient.

 - Lots of English signs and lots of English speaking staff at the resort.

-- Powderhounds.com has given Rusutsu Resort “best ski resort in Japan” honours as an overall ski resort, a ski area for powder hounds, off-piste skiing, tree skiing, lift infrastructure and powder.
+- Powderhounds.com has given Rusutsu Resort “best ski resort in Japan” honours for the off-piste skiing, tree skiing, lift infrastructure, powder and overall.
 Wow that’s a lot of accolades!

 - The only rider Rusutsu doesn't cater well for is those looking for cliffs and white-knuckle steeps (as with most Japanese ski resorts).

 - No self-contained accommodation with a kitchen e.g. apartments

 - Quiet nightlife (as with most Japanese ski resorts)